Resources / Contractors

 Requirements vary by state, city, and job.
 In Utah and Idaho, insurance is often required before licensing is finalized.

 1. Hire a bookkeeper or accountant (strongly recommended).
 A good bookkeeper tracks payroll and subcontractor payments and helps prevent audit surprises.
-This is usually cheaper than cleaning up problems later.
+Usually cheaper than cleaning up problems later.

 2. Choose a business entity.
 Most contractors choose an LLC or corporation for liability protection.